catherineisonline/travel-with-catherine/README.md

 ## Google ReCAPTCHA <a id="recaptcha"></a>

-If you do not have [Google ReCAPTCHA](https://www.google.com/recaptcha/about/) account yet and want to test it, you can use test credentials provided by Google.
+If you do not have [Google ReCAPTCHA](https://www.google.com/recaptcha/about/) account yet and want to test it, you can use the test credentials provided by Google.
 - With the following test keys, you will always get No CAPTCHA and all verification requests will pass.
 ```
 Site key: 6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI